truenas/middleware/docs/developer/frontend/viewer.rst

     , displayData  : React.PropTypes.object // not currently used
   }

-* ``defaultMode`` - a string representing the view mode that the view should open with by default.
+* :ref:`defaultMode` - a string representing the view mode that the view should open with by default.
-* ``allowedModes`` - an array containing the list of view modes the user should have available.
+* :ref:`allowedModes` - an array containing the list of view modes the user should have available.
-* ``inputData`` - an array containing the raw data that the view is responsible for displaying.
+* :ref:`inputData` - an array containing the raw data that the view is responsible for displaying.
 This is obtained as needed from the Flux store and can only be modified by sending changes to the middleware, not by manipulating data in the view.
 * :ref:`viewData` - an object containing Viewer metadata, which in turn must contain the following fields:

-  * ``format`` - information about the item schema including how to edit certain fields and which ones should be used for searching, path names, and certain display defaults.
+  * :ref:`format` - information about the item schema including how to edit certain fields and which ones should be used for searching, path names, and certain display defaults.
   * ``addEntity`` - string to display on the button for adding a new item of the type